containers/podman/test/system/README.md

 examples of how to deal with the more typical such issues.

-* `run_podman` - runs command defined in `$PODMAN` (default: 'podman' but could also be 'podman-remote'), with a timeout.
+* `run_podman` - runs command defined in `$PODMAN` (default: 'podman' but could also be './bin/podman' or 'podman-remote'), with a timeout.
 Checks its exit status.

 * `is` - compare actual vs expected output.
 Emits a useful diagnostic on failure.

+* `die` - output a properly-formatted message to stderr, and fail test

+* `skip_if_rootless` - if rootless, skip this test with a helpful message.

 * `random_string` - returns a pseudorandom alphanumeric string

 Test files are of the form `NNN-name.bats` where NNN is a three-digit number.
 Please preserve this convention, it simplifies viewing the directory and understanding test order.
-Most of the time it's not important but `00x` should be reserved for the times when it matters.
+In particular, `00x` tests should be reserved for a first-pass fail-fast subset of tests:

+    bats test/system/00*.bats || exit 1
+    bats test/system

+...the goal being to provide quick feedback on catastrophic failures without having to wait for the entire test suite.

 Analyzing test failures